rhdhorchestrator/rhdhorchestrator.github.io/content/1.4/docs/installation/disconnected.md

 date: 2025-02-24
 Weight: 10
 ---
-To install the Orchestrator and its required components in a disconnected environment, the following images need to be added to the image registry:
+To install the Orchestrator and its required components in a disconnected environment, there is a need to mirror images and NPM packages.

+## Images for a disconnected environment
+The following images need to be added to the image registry:

 ### RHDH Operator:
 ```